-You can find out more about Creative Commons by visiting their Web site.
-Also Penn State’s Media Commons group has put together a Free Media Resource Page (http://mediacommons.psu.edu/freemedia) that has links to a several places to get a variety of media files that can be mashed up and used for educational projects.
+Penn State’s Media Commons group has put together a Free Media Resource Page (TIP – scroll to “Browse Free Media Sources”) that has links to a several places to get a variety of media files that can be used for both educational and commercial projects.

 Creative Commons License Generator

-Penn State faculty who would like to share their course materials, research materials, and other intellectual property may do so using a Creative Commons 3.0 license.
+Copyright owners who would like to share their expressive works may do so using a Creative Commons license.

 This license allows you to specify how you would like other to use your materials without the need to ask your permission.
 For example, photographs licensed with a “Attribution, Share-Alike” license, can be used and modified by other people as long as they state where the photos came from and agree to share any derivative works.
 To make your own license, use the Creative Commons License Generator.